-- Face-to-face appointments are not being offered.
+- With few exceptions, face-to-face appointments are not being offered.
 All therapy sessions, case management assessments, psych evaluations, etc. will be offered via phone or through a WMCMH approved telehealth video application.
-The only exceptions to this rule are:
+Possible exceptions to this rule are:

 - Crisis situations that cannot be resolved via phone or video conference.